thielema/patch-image/README.md

   It may help you to adjust the matching parameters.
   In the future we might add an option to ignore problematic pairs.

-Since in the first phase every image part is oriented individually it may happen that the part orientations don't match.
+Since in the first phase every image part is oriented individually, it may happen that the part orientations don't match.
 This would result in blurred areas in the final collage.
 In order to correct this,